ir-nlp-csui/NgokoKrama/README.md

 This study was supported by the Faculty of Computer Science, Universitas Indonesia

 ## Research Paper
-This work will be published presented at IALP 2025.
+This work will be presented at IALP 2025.